Modern History Playlist

 Fun Facts

-The Singh Sabha leaders used modern print culture to counter Christian and Arya Samaj publications.
+The Singh Sabha leaders used modern print culture (newspapers, tracts) extensively to counter Christian and Arya Samaj conversion literature, demonstrating a modern approach to religious defense.

 Mains Key Points